Rh disease: Paternal blood

-Blood is generally drawn from the father to help determine fetal antigen status.
+Blood is generally drawn from the biological father to help determine fetal antigen status.
 If he is homozygous for the antigen, there is a 100% chance of all offspring in the pairing to be positive for the antigen and at risk for HDFN.
 If he is heterozygous, there is a 50% chance of offspring to be positive for the antigen.